exploratory-io/book/tutorials/flight3.md

 ![](images/flight-airlinewatchdog.png)

 The data table on this page has 'VX', which is 'Virgin Airline' so we can use this.
-Let's scrape that and import so that we can add this data set to our 'carrier_lookup' data set.
+Let's scrape that and import so that we can add this data frame to our 'carrier_lookup' data frame.

 Before, going to the next step, let's make sure we change the join back to 'left_join' instead of 'anti_join'